ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 Choosing an Autopilot
 =====================

-ArduPilot runs on many different autopilot boards, which are linked from the topic below: AutoPilot Hardware Options.
+ArduPilot runs on many different autopilot boards.
 Selecting the right board depends on the physical restraints of the vehicle, features desired, and the applications that you want to run.
 Factors to consider are:

 #.
 Sensor Redundancy: ArduPilot supports redundant IMUS, GPS, etc. Many controllers have multiple IMUs integrated on board for applications requiring this level of reliability.
 #.
-Number of Servo/Motor Outputs
+Number of Servo/Motor Outputs.
 #.
-Number of UARTs: Telemetry radios, GPS's, Companion Computers, etc can be attached via these ports
+Number of UARTs: Telemetry radios, GPS's, Companion Computers, etc can be attached via these ports.
 #.
 External Buses: I2C, CAN, etc. allow many types of devices, such as airspeed sensors, LED controllers, etc. to be attached to the autopilot.
 #.
 Number of Analog I/O: Some controllers have analog I/O available for such features as inputting receiver signal strength (RSSI) or battery voltage/current or other analog sensors.
 #.
-Integrated Features: Such as on-board OSD (On Screen Display), integrated battery monitoring sensors
+Integrated Features: Such as on-board OSD (On Screen Display), integrated battery monitoring sensors.
 #.
-Vibration Isolation: Internal mechanical vibration isolators for IMUs for high vibration applications
+Vibration Isolation: Internal mechanical vibration isolators for IMUs for high vibration applications.
 #.
 IMU Heaters: On board temperature control of IMUs for applications in harsh environments or widely varying temperatures during a flight to provide the highest possible precision.
 #.
 Size: Many vehicles have limited space for the autopilot.
 #.
 Expense: Controller prices range from ~$25 to much more, depending on feature set.

+The sections below provide information about ArduPilot autopilot hardware options.
+The list below is sorted by manufacturer and product name.

 .. tip::

    There are also numerous clones and minor variants of the boards linked below.
 Many of these may be perfectly capable replacements.
-Help in selecting an autopilot can also be obtained in the user forums (`ArduPilot Discuss <https://discuss.ardupilot.org>`__ or RC Groups <https://www.rcgroups.com/forums/showthread.php?3102183-Most-Integrated-Ardupilot-Flight-Controller-%28ChiBios%29>`__.
+Help in selecting an autopilot can also be obtained in the user forums (`ArduPilot Discuss <https://discuss.ardupilot.org>`__ or `RC Groups <https://www.rcgroups.com/forums/showthread.php?3102183-Most-Integrated-Ardupilot-Flight-Controller-%28ChiBios%29>`__ ).

 [site wiki="copter, plane" heading="off"]